-Description: Required minimum distance (at some point) between branching wells if they are to be considered as branches of a common multilateral well.
+Description: Required minimum distance (at some point) between branching wells if they are to NEW in 7.0 be considered as branches of a common multilateral well.

-- Argument: Positive real less than or equal to 10 cm. - Default: 0.1 (meter)
+Argument: Positive real less than or equal to 10 cm.

+Default: 0.1 (meter)